Jean Harlow: 1932–1937: Successful actress at MGM

 Paul Bern was now romantically involved with Harlow and spoke to Louis B. Mayer about buying her contract with Hughes and signing her to MGM, but Mayer declined.
 MGM's leading ladies were presented as elegant, and Harlow's screen persona was not so to Mayer.
 Bern then began urging close friend Irving Thalberg, production head of MGM, to sign Harlow, noting her popularity and established image.
-After initial reluctance Thalberg agreed, and on March 3, 1932, Harlow's 21st birthday, Bern called her with the news that MGM had purchased her contract from Hughes for $30,000.
+After initial reluctance Thalberg agreed, and on March 3, 1932, Harlow's 21st birthday, Bern called her with the news that MGM had purchased her contract from Hughes for $30,000, equal to $ today.
 Harlow officially joined the studio on April 20, 1932.

 At MGM, Harlow was given superior movie roles to show off her looks and nascent comedic talent.
 Though her screen persona changed dramatically during her career, one constant was her sense of humor.
 In 1932, she starred in the comedy Red-Headed Woman for which she received $1,250 a week.
 It was the first film in which she "resembles something of an actress", portraying a woman who is successful at being amoral in a film that does not moralize or punish the character for her behavior.
 The film is often noted as being one of the few films in which Harlow did not appear with platinum blonde hair; she wore a red wig for the role.
 While Harlow was filming Red-Headed Woman, actress Anita Page passed her on the studio lot without acknowledging her.
 She later told Page that the snub had caused her to cry until she saw herself, noticed the red wig, and burst out laughing when she realized Page had not recognized her.
 "That shows you how sensitive she was", Page said.
 "She was a lovely person in so many ways."

 She next starred in Red Dust, her second film with Clark Gable.
 Harlow and Gable worked well together and co-starred in a total of six films.
 She was also paired multiple times with Spencer Tracy and William Powell.
 MGM began trying to distinguish Harlow's public persona from her screen characters by putting out press releases that her childhood surname was not the common 'Carpenter' but the chic 'Carpentiér', claiming that writer Edgar Allan Poe was one of her ancestors and publishing photographs of her doing charity work to change her image to that of an all-American woman.
 This transformation proved difficult; once, Harlow was heard muttering, "My God, must I always wear a low-cut dress to be important?"